bbcmicrobit/micropython/docs/audio.rst

     Play the audio source to completion.

-    :param source: There are three types of data that can be used as a source:
+    :param source: There are four types of data that can be used as a source:

         - ``Sound``: The ``microbit`` module contains a list of built-in sounds, e.g. ``audio.play(Sound.TWINKLE)``.
 A full list can be found in the `Built in sounds <#built-in-sounds-v2>`_ section.
         - ``SoundEffect``: A sound effect, or an iterable of sound effects, created via the :py:meth:`audio.SoundEffect` class
+        - ``AudioBuffer``: An audio buffer, or an iterable of audio buffers, created via the :py:meth:`audio.AudioBuffer` class or :doc:`microphone.record() <microphone>` function
         - ``AudioFrame``: An iterable of ``AudioFrame`` instances as described in the `AudioFrame Technical Details <#id2>`_ section